nemesis2/siyolo/README.md

 ## Notes

-⚠ This server does not implement authentication, rate limiting, or request throttling.
-Do not expose directly to the public Internet.
+⚠ This server does not implement authentication, rate limiting or request throttling.
+Do not expose directly to the public Internet. ⚠

 * Default inference size: 640x640 (configurable in main.py)
 * Place YOLO .pt files in /opt/siyolo/models/; if missing system will attempt to download automatically